long con magazine is a canadian quarterly for art about art.

 Visual submissions & other artworks (e.g., audio & video) must be unpublished in any print or digital magazine, anthology, or book but may have been otherwise already exhibited, performed, released, or circulated.
 You may submit up to 6 individual artworks.

-For us to consider publishing your artwork, you must include a writer/artist statement that identifies—by title, creator name, and year, whenever possible—the object(s), artifact(s), or performance(s) to which your artwork responds.
+For us to consider publishing your artwork, you must include a writer/artist statement that identifies—by title, creator name, and year, whenever possible—the object(s), artifact(s), exhibition(s), or performance(s) to which your artwork responds.
 See past issues for examples.

 details

-Copyright always remains with you, the writer(s) or artist(s).
+Copyright always remains with you, the artist(s).
 Through contributor payment, long con purchases only the right to publish your work for the first time in periodical form.
 You don’t need our permission to re-publish or otherwise present your work after its inclusion in a long con issue.

 commitments